-(c) This section shall not be utilized for the acquisition of a private or farm crossing over a railroad track, the exclusive remedy of an owner of a landlocked parcel to acquire a private or farm crossing over such track being that provided in Section 7537 of the Public Utilities Code.
+(c) This section shall not be utilized for the acquisition of a private or farm crossing over a railroad track.
+The exclusive method of acquiring such a private or farm crossing is that provided in Section 7537 of the Public Utilities Code.

 Comment.
 Section 1001 is amended to provide the right of eminent domain to private persons for the limited purposes of establishing byroads and making utility connections.
 Compare Code Civ.
 Proc. § 1240.350 (substitute condemnation by public entities to provide utility service or access to public road).
-The exercise of eminent domain authority under Section 1001 is subject to the provisions of the Eminent Domain Law.
+The exercise of eminent domain authority under Section 1001 is subject to consent of the appropriate local public entities under Section 1002.
+See Section 1002 and Comment thereto.

+Condemnation under this section must comply with the provisions of the Eminent Domain Law.
 See Code Civ.
 Proc. § 1230.020 (law governing exercise of eminent domain power).
 Under the Eminent Domain Law, there must be "public necessity" for the acquisition (Code Civ.
-Proc. § 1240.030), and any necessary interest in property may be acquired (Code Civ.
-Proc. § 1240.110); under Section 1001. however, there must be "great necessity" for the acquisition and only an easement may be acquired.
+Proc. § 1240.039), and any necessary interest in property may be acquired (Code Civ.
+Proc.

+§ 1240.110); under Section 1001, however, there must be "great necessity" for the acquisition and only an easement may be acquired.
 See also Linggi v.
-Garovotti, 45 Cal.2d 20, 286 P.2d 15 (1955)(condemnation by private person for sewer connection a public use, but a "stronger showing" of necessity required than if plaintiff were a public or quasi-public entity).
-It should be noted that public utilities within the meaning of Section 1001 include sewers.
-See Pub.
-Util.
-Code §§ 230.5 (sewer system), 230.6 (sewer system corporation).
+Garovotti, 45 Cal.2d 20, 286 P.2d 15 (1955) (condemnation by private person for sewer connection a public use, but a "stronger showing" of necessity required than if plaintiff were a public or quasipublic entity).
+It should be noted that, in addition to compensation for the easement taken, the condemnor must also pay compensation for damage to the property from which it is taken.
+See Code Civ.
+Proc. §§ 1263.010-1263.620.